Nathamuni

-Nathamuni, also known as Sri Ranganathamuni, (823 CE – 951 CE), was a Vaishnava theologian who collected and compiled the Naalayira Divya Prabandham.
-Considered the first of the Sri Vaishnava acharyas, Nathamuni is also the author of the Yogarahasya, and the Nyayatattva.
+Nathamuni, also known as Sri Ranganathamuni (823 – 951 CE), was a Vaishnava theologian who collected and compiled the Naalayira Divya Prabandham.
+Considered the first of the Sri Vaishnava acharyas, Nathamuni is also the author of the Yogarahasya and the Nyayatattva.

 Biography

 Early life

-Nathamuni is generally considered to have been born in 823 CE and to have died in 951 CE.
-His birth name was Aranganathan; however, he was known as Nathamuni, which literally means Saint-lord (Nathan - lord, muni - saint).
+Nathamuni is generally considered to have been born in 823 CE and died in 951 CE.
+His birth name was Aranganathan; however, he came to be known as Nathamuni, which literally means Saint-Lord (Nāthan - lord, muni - saint/sage).
 An alternative view is that he was born in 582 CE and died in 922 CE.
-Yet another view is that Nathamuni was born at Viranarayana Puram sometime shortly after 907 CE and flourished in the 10th century.
+Yet another view holds that Nathamuni was born at Veeranarayanapuram shortly after 907 CE and flourished during the 10th century.
 The traditional view that he lived for more than 400 years is untenable.
-It is likely that Nathamuni lived for slightly over a hundred years in that region controlled by the Chola kings before they rose to the peak of their greatness.
-His birth star was Anusham.
+It is likely that Nathamuni lived for slightly over a hundred years in the region governed by the Chola kings prior to their peak prominence.
+His birth star (nakshatra) was Anusham.